rtens/domin/readme.md

 ## Action! ##

 [`Actions`] decide what [`Parameters`] they need, how to `fill()` them with default values and how to `execute()` them.
-So in order to use *domin*, you need to put all action into the [`ActionRegistry`].
-This can be done in several ways:
+And the way that *domin* knows what actions there are is through the [`ActionRegistry`] with which all available actions need to be registered.

+There are several ways to register actions:

 [`Actions`]: https://github.com/rtens/domin/blob/master/src/Action.php
 [`Parameters`]: https://github.com/rtens/domin/blob/master/src/Parameter.php